ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/transaction-types/xchainclaim.md

 ---
 # XChainClaim

 The `XChainClaim` transaction completes a cross-chain transfer of value.
 It allows a user to claim the value on the destination chain - the equivalent of the value locked on the source chain.
 A user can only claim the value if they own the cross-chain claim ID associated with the value locked on the source chain (the `Account` field).
 The user can send the funds to anyone (the `Destination` field).
-This transaction is only needed if an `OtherChainDestination` is not specified in the XChainCommit transaction, or if something goes wrong with the automatic transfer of funds.
+This transaction is only needed if an `OtherChainDestination` isn't specified in the `XChainCommit` transaction, or if something goes wrong with the automatic transfer of funds.

+If the transaction succeeds in moving funds, the referenced `XChainOwnedClaimID` ledger object will be destroyed.
+This prevents transaction replay.
+If the transaction fails, the `XChainOwnedClaimID` won't be destroyed and the transaction can be re-run with different parameters.

 ## Example {{currentpage.name}} JSON

+***TODO: Double-check JSON example is correct for `XChainBridge` field.***
 ```json
 {
   "Account": "rahDmoXrtPdh7sUdrPjini3gcnTVYjbjjw",